 So far, the agency has already given away $300 million to the public.
 The largest rewards that they have provided to the whistleblower are around $50 million, and it inspires many people to join the hunt for fraudulent companies.
-With the SEC Whistleblower program, the agency was able to recover more than $1.4 billion worth of financial penalties.
-The agency stated that they will continue the hunt for fraudulent companies to increase their collections.
+With the SEC Whistleblower Program, the agency was able to recover more than $1.4 billion worth of financial penalties.
+The agency stated that it will continue the hunt for fraudulent companies to increase its collections.

 What is the future of the SEC Whistleblower Program?